basho/riak_kv/docs/NextGenREPL.md

 Small distributed caches seems intuitively to be efficient, a good use of riak capability, and avoids the cache becoming a bottleneck.

+*riak_kv_replrtq_src needs to pick-up config at startup*

+Currently ignoring riak.conf and only configured via attach.

 *Extend the replication support to the write once path by implementing it within the riak_kv_w1c_worker.
 Initial thoughts are that the push on the repl side should not use the write once path*

 ...